vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 In [part 1](http://todo) we covered creating a docker image.
 Now we need to make our image available to our cluster.
 This means we need to put our image into a [container registry](https://cloud.google.com/container-registry/) that Google can access.
 Google cloud has a container registry built in.

-In order to make use of Google's registry you will need to tag your images appropriately.
+To make use of Google's registry, you will need to tag your images appropriately.
 In the commands below you will notice that our image tags include `eu.gcr.io`.
 This is because we are using a zone in Europe.
-If you chose to put your cluster in a different zone then just refer to [this document](https://cloud.google.com/container-registry/docs/pushing-and-pulling) and update your build and push commands appropriately.
+If you chose to put your cluster in a different zone then refer to [this document](https://cloud.google.com/container-registry/docs/pushing-and-pulling) and update your build and push commands appropriately.

 On the Google cloud shell: